 - 1. Determine the estimated number of muskox; - 2.
 Determine muskox distribution and density; - 3.
-Determine calf : adult ratio and group size.
+Determine calf:adult ratio and group size.

-By doing so, it will be possible to have better information on current muskox abundance and distribution in the muskox management unit MX-09.
-Information on group structure, calf production, group size and density, are essential to gain insight on the relation between these variables and population dynamic.
+By achieving the objectives of this project, it will be possible to have better information on current muskox abundance and distribution in the muskox management unit MX-09.
+Information on group structure, calf production, group size and density, are essential to gain insight on the relationship between these variables and population dynamic.